Typosquatting_vs_Copycat_Packages

 • Typosquatted package variantsexpres (missing an ‘s’)expresss(extra ‘s’), or expreess (double ‘e’).

-In November 2018, a malicious JavaScript package called flatmap-stream was identified and removed from the NPM ecosystem.
-The nefarious modification was introduced into this package, which was then added as a direct dependency to the popular event-stream package.
-This malicious version of flatmap-stream was downloaded nearly 8 million times.
-Developers unknowingly using the compromised event-stream package were inadvertently exposed to the malicious code1.
+In November 2018, security researchers identified and removed a malicious JavaScript package called flatmap-stream from the NPM ecosystem.
+An attacker introduced the nefarious modification into this package, and then added it as a direct dependency to the popular event-stream package.
+Users downloaded this malicious version of flatmap-stream nearly 8 million times.
+Developers who used the compromised event-stream package inadvertently exposed themselves to the malicious code.

 Here, the focus is on slight misspellings or variations that exploit common typing errors.